tetra-fox/VRCMods/AdBlocker/README.md

 ## AdBlocker
-Literally just removes the carousels from the quick menu and more.
+Removes the carousels from the quick menu and more.

-Supports:
+Removes:
-- Carousel
+- Quick menu carousel
-- VRC+ Banner
+- VRC+ banner
-- VRC+ Gift Buttons
+- VRC+ gift buttons
-- VRC+ Change PFP Button
+- VRC+ change PFP button
-- VRC+ UserInfo Supporter Button*
+- VRC+ UserInfo supporter button<sup>*</sup>
-- VRC+ Menu Tab*
+- VRC+ Menu Tab<sup>*</sup>

+<sup>*do not use use these options while using emmVRC and use emmVRCs own functions to disable these buttons</sup>

-If you have VRC+ and are missing buttons, please verify that those aren't removed by the mod (ex.
-Change Profile Picture).
+If you have VRC+ and are missing buttons, please verify that those aren't removed by the mod (e.g. the change profile picture button).

-It is recommended to use UIExpansionKit from knah.
+It's recommended that you use UIExpansionKit by knah.
 You can get it [here](https://github.com/knah/VRCMods/releases/latest).

-*: do not use use these options while using emmVRC and use emmVRCs own functions to disable these buttons

 ![](https://i.imgur.com/Q9VTjJj.png)
 Isn't that so much better?